Installing a Commercial SSL Server Certificate (nginx)

 I left most fields blank, except the 2-letter country code and the "Common Name" which I set to the server FQDN: dt.iki.fi.

-4. Log into their online account and locate the "Activate Certificates" page, click on "Activate", select CSR as delivery method.
+4. Log into my online account on their site and locate the "Activate Certificates" page, click on "Activate", select CSR as delivery method.

 5. Paste the content of server.csr into the CSR window.